Beerooke31/CupcakeSmash2025/content/step_3/_index.md

 # Popping Up Cupcakes

-Next we want to create a function to pop up the cupcakes.
-There's CSS already set up for most of this, so we just need to add a class to the hole to make the cupcake appear.
-This will take the first hole from our list we saved earlier, and add the class of `up` to it (which will then do CSS magic).
+Next we want to create a function to pop our cupcakes up out of the holes.
+There's CSS styling already set up for most of this so the cupcakes will appear with some pizazz, so we just need to add a class to one of our holes to make the cupcake appear.
+This will take the first hole from our list we saved earlier, and add the class of `up` to it (which will then do some CSS magic).

 ```js
 function popUp() {